 Post-1982, however, the Stones significantly scaled back on their touring and recording.
 That had the effect of making their concert tours after 1989's Steel Wheels, 1994's Voodoo Lounge and 1997's Bridges To Babylon feel like fanfare-worthy events.
 In the two decades since, the Stones have also released only one studio album, 2005's A Bigger Bang.

-The group's hardly coasting into retirement or the twilight of their career, however: They've released a steady stream of archival album reissues and live releases—and as anyone who saw their 2015 live shows can attest, Jagger is as spry and charismatic now as he was during the Stones' original heyday.
+However, the group's hardly coasting into retirement or the twilight of their career.
+They've released a steady stream of archival album reissues and live releases, and—as anyone who saw their 2015 live shows can attest—Jagger is as spry and charismatic now as he was during the Stones' original heyday.
 The band's status as an unstoppable rock & roll machine remain uncontested.